Backend-Interview-Questions/JavaScript-Interview-Question/WA Imp Ques. asked by various companies.md

 22. [What are some validations used in the schema?](#What-are-some-validations-used-in-the-schema?)

 1. ### What is mongo db?

+MongoDB is a source-available cross-platform document-oriented database program.
+Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.
+MongoDB is developed by MongoDB Inc. and licensed under the Server Side Public License which is deemed non-free by several distributions.

 2. ### What is mongoose (Explian)?
 3. ### Why we use mongoose